NativeScript/docs-v7/core-concepts/events.md

 __Example 1__ shows how to set a function that prints a "Hello World!" message in the console when a button is tapped.
 You can choose between the shorthand syntax and the full syntax or you can declare the event handler in XML.

-###Example 1 (JavaScript): Adding an event handler or event listener using she short and full syntax.

 The example below shows how to add an event listener by using the short and full syntax.
 There is a third optional parameter that represents the `this` argument.

+###Example 1 (JavaScript): Adding an event handler or an event listener using the short and full syntax.
 ``` JavaScript
 //Adding a listener with the short syntax
 var buttonModule = require("ui/button");